shared live+work spaces

 When can I book a room?

-Specific rules shall be decided and refined every now and then amongst us.
+Specific rules shall be decided and refined every now and then:

 How much share use do I have?

-Every share having coliving use provides entirely flexible bookings, credited to your account annually.
-The value corresponds its proportional share of the rates table for the different units, seasons and durations.
-These rates may be revised from year to year, but the proportion you hold of its aggregrate value shall not change (except in the rare event of recapitalisation, or a reconfiguration of property capacity).
+Every share giving fractional coliving use provides flexible bookings.
+Their use value corresponds their proportional share of the rates table for the different units, seasons and durations.
+These rates may be revised from year to year, but the proportion you hold of its aggregrate (the property capacity) value shall not change (except in the rare event of recapitalisation, or a reconfiguration of property capacity).

 How long is share use valid?